anyJohn/Front-end-notes/Frontend Frameworks/Angular family/Angular.md

 - A Component-based framework for building scalable web applications
 - A collection of well-integrated libraries that cover a wide variety of features,including routing,forms management,client-server communication,and more
-- A suite of devloper tools to help you develop,build,test,and update your code
+- A suite of developer tools to help you develop,build,test,and update your code

 Angular 包括：